 Wikipedia defines a diorama as “a partially three-dimensional, full-size replica or scale model of a landscape typically showing historical events, nature scenes or cityscapes, for purposes of education or entertainment.”

-When we hold and pass on the energy of other’s life situations, we create a Drama Diorama.
+When we hold and pass on the energy of another’s life situations, we create a Drama Diorama.
 Those situations are in essence none of our business, yet we repeat them in detail as if we were directly involved.
-Carrying the energy of others is exhausting.
-It can weigh us down and prevent us from moving forward in our lives.
+The stories might not actually even be true.

 Whether they’re true or not, carrying the energy of others becomes exhausting.
 It can weigh us down and prevent us from moving forward in our lives.
 It grounds us in the wrong places.
 Tagging on to another’s drama diorama can only bring you down.

 So next time you hear someone else’s drama being shared, simply listen.
 Empathize, then release and let it go.
 Choose not to take on this energy as your own.
 When a close friend tells you a personal story about themselves, respect their privacy and don’t pass it on.
 They will appreciate it, and you’ll be amazed at how much lighter you feel as a result.